BuggleInc/PLM/src/lessons/maze/IslandMaze.md

 possible, and when facing an obstacle, you avoid it (using previous method).

+<pre> ` Our new run() method will consist in two modes: our
+buggle will alternate between the "north runner mode" and the "left follower mode".
+You begin in "north runner mode", and switch to "left follower" when you have a wall at the north (do not forget to make sure you have a wall at your left before switching to "left follower" mode).
+You switch to "north runner" as soon as your buggle is facing north and is not in front of a wall during its trip around its left wall.
+The easiest way to write such a state machine is something likeint state=0;
+switch (state) {
+case 0:
+...
+state = 1;
+break;
+case 1:
+...
+state = 0;
+break;
+}` </pre>

 Don't forget to let the buggle pick the baggle at the end of your code.